sayan97/Tic-Tac-Toe/README.md

+# Tic-tac-toe-
-# Tic-tac-toe- game using Python 3
+Tic tac toe game for 2 players coded using Python 3